syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Orientation

-SfDataPager allows you to arrange the child elements either horizontally or vertically.
-This can be achieved by using the [SfDataPager.direction] Property.
-[SfDataPager.direction] is an Enum type.
+`SfDataPager` allows you to arrange the child elements either horizontally or vertically.
+This can be achieved by using the `direction` Property. `direction` is an Enum type.

 <table>
 <tr>